 Pulusu is often served with rice but goes well with roti, chapathi, phulka and is a very easy recipe.

 Potatoes are called as bangaladumpa or alugadda in telugu.
 A stew made of potatoes is hence called bangaladumpa pulusu.
 Since I didn’t have enough potatoes, I used sweet potatoes too.

-Some folks use drumsticks, egg plants or tomatoes.
+Some people use drumsticks, egg plants or tomatoes.
 It is a personal choice of taste.
-We at home do not use tomatoes for making pulusu, however I use for a bendakaya pulusu recipe.
+We at home do not use tomatoes for making pulusu.
+However I use for a bendakaya pulusu recipe.

-For making a pulusu, some folks use crushed garlic, methi and coriander powder while some don’t use anything.
+For making a pulusu, some people use crushed garlic, methi seeds and coriander powder while some don’t use anything.
 It is again a personal choice.
 The pulusu that you see above is made without using coriander and methi powder.
-You could get a darker color pulusu if such spice powders are used
+You could get a darker color pulusu if such spice powders are used.

 To make a good tasty pulusu, several trails are needed to check what exactly one likes.
 So do try with variations a few times to get the right taste you desire.
 Then you can substitute potatoes with other vegetables.